syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grid-Events.md

 }
 {% endhighlight %}

-Please refer the below GIF for the final rendering on execution of the above code example.
+Refer to the following GIF for final rendering on execution of the above code example:

 ![](SfDataGrid_images/CustomContextMenu.gif)